 This summary of licensure programs in the US was created as a resource for potential Japanese-language teachers of elementary/secondary and post-secondary levels.
 The list includes contact information for institutions that offer a program which leads to licensure as Japanese language educators.
 It is based on a survey conducted by the Japan Foundation, Los Angeles, and is updated semi-annually.

 Degrees vary between Bachelor's degrees (BA), Master's degrees (MA), and Doctoral degrees (PhD), teaching certificates and teaching licenses.
 This information should be used as a reference to get you started and is not comprehensive.
 If you are interested in one of these programs, please contact the school directly for more information.
-If you know of any other programs not on the list, please contact firstname.lastname@example.org.
+We are still currently updating this list and if you know of any other programs not on the list, please contact email@example.com.